liismaiil-hub-dev/ihkam/README.md

-# ihkam  shares for instruts students all the usefull documents and link lectures,
+# ihkam shares usefull documents and link lectures for students,

-ihkam institut share is a usefull documents sharing front end, enjoy this usefull knowlege   .
+ihkam institut share is a usefull documents sharing front end, enjoy this usefull knowlege and practice.

 ## Getting started

-After cloning
+After cloning the repo , go to the the directory , and tape

 ```bash
 npm install